APPLICATIONS FOR OUR 2019 COHORT ARE NOW OPEN

 I was really disappointed when I got the email saying I hadn’t made it through the assessment centre for the Frontline programme.
 I was totally committed in my desire to become a fantastic social worker.
 I knew I wanted to make a difference in the lives of the most vulnerable children, and I genuinely believed that I had what it takes.
 So the email was a bit of a knockback to say the least.

 Later in the year I took a trip to London to do some work and met up with a wise and intelligent old friend who asked me if I was going to reapply.
 I told him I wasn’t – something along the lines of “I wasn’t good enough” or “they didn’t want me”.
-In his wonderful way he refuted my ridiculousness with some haste.
+In his wonderful way he refuted my ridiculousness hastily.

 His message was this: it isn’t personal.
 I knew that, but it took him to tell me straight.
 They didn’t know me and I didn’t know them, all I knew is that I didn’t perform well enough on the day.
 But I genuinely did believe I was good enough for the Frontline programme and I still really wanted to be on the forefront of working with children and families.
 I just needed to have another go at applying.